tbensky/Prolog-CLP/README.md

 This repo is a record of my attempt to research and learn Prolog programming using Constraint Logic Programming (CLP).
 The work here was greatly inspired along by the [Power of Prolog](https://www.metalevel.at/prolog/optimization) series, reading throug [this code](https://github.com/triska/clpz/blob/master/clpz.pl), and [the SWI Prolog CLP page](https://www.swi-prolog.org/man/clpfd.html).

 CLP is a "new" (mid-2000s) addition to Prolog that didn't exist in Prolog in the late 1980s (when I first dabbled with Prolog).
 I can (personally) see how CLP greatly enhances the power of logic programming.
-In sum, CLP allows Prolog searches to proceed with incomplete data, when in the old Prolog, they would fail and stop.
+In sum, CLP allows Prolog searches to proceed with incomplete conclusions about the data, when in the old Prolog, they would fail and stop.
+In the case of CLP, Prolog's search happily continues with incomplete conclusions, hoping to firm up such (later), as part of the overall search.

-At this point, it's tough to study up on, because Prolog + CLP doesn't appear in any books on Prolog, so there's no unified source for learning about it.
+At this point, it is a bit tough to study up on, because Prolog + CLP doesn't appear in any books on Prolog, so there's no unified source for learning or reading about it.
+It seems it's best just to jump in and start messing with it, which is what I'm doing here.

 ## Project: Basic ideas of CLP